 The market has different departments for meat – pork, beef, fish, dry fish, chicken (Occasionally the prohibited deer meat is also put up for sale.), vegetables, fruits, bamboo baskets, iron implements for agriculture, construction work and home uses, beaten rice, bakery products, spices, tobacco, textiles, ready made garments and furniture.
 When the sky opens up in torrents which often is the case during the monsoon months, the milling crowd from Sohra town and the villages all around can be seen scurrying around with the traditional rain shield ‘kunup’, all types of umbrellas of different colours and also wrapped up in colourful plastic sheets.

-The area around the market place is choked with buses and taxies moving at snail pace plying people to and fro the market place.
+The area around the market place is choked with Tata Sumos and Maruti taxies moving at snail pace plying people to and fro the market place.
 Sometimes you can get caught up in the traffic for the better part of half an hour during the peak hours.
 The few big shops around the market place have extra helpers on market days to help them to manage the buying crowd.
-Cherra Shopping Centre is one such ‘departmental store’ where one can buy almost everything – provisions, electricals, electronics, music systems, cameras, film rolls, building tools, clothes, bags, suitcases, shoes, fancy articles, imitation jewellery, music and video CDs, hardware, paints and welding rods.
+Cherra Shopping Centre is one such ‘departmental store’ where one can buy almost everything – provisions, electricals, electronics, TV, music systems, building tools, clothes, bags, suitcases, shoes, fancy articles, imitation jewellery, music and hardware, paints and welding rods.
 ‘Paduh Rolin Tariang and his children Kordor and Mai Dohling’ who own the place are really smart hard working business people.
-Bah Phos Tariang and his children are busy selling Recharge Vouchers and new mobile connections, taking out photo copies of documents and creating and printing documents with their computers.
-Bah David Paswett of K.L.
-Paswett Store is animated while selling fishing equipment, a passion he shares with his clients while also selling hardware and newspapers.
+Bah Vicky who helps them sell Mobile Recharge Vouchers is a lively and interesting person.
+Bah Phos Tariang and his children Pherlinda Phanbuh and Niewkor Phanbuh are adept at handling their business busy selling Mobile Phones, Recharge Vouchers and new mobile connections, Satelitte TV connections, taking out photo copies of documents and creating and printing documents with their computers.

 Market day in Sohra is the day when all the Government Offices and Extension Services have full attendance of their staff.
 People having work at these offices can often times meet the office people only on market days.
 The system of keeping the offices manned throughout the week by a couple of staff with nobody losing attendance is an art perfected in all these offices.
 The casualty, of course, is the involvement and commitment of these educated elite for the development of these backward places and their underprivileged brethren who are in need of help to better their lot.
 Most of them contribute to the earnings of the Sumo Shuttle Taxi operators by retracting to their hearths in Shillong on those days they grace their office with their presence.
 No one has any qualms about accepting the full pay packet at the end of the month.
 So one can understand the slow pace of development of this area despite government initiatives through its various arms.